 Also gaining momentum are card payments, particularly in the 12 months since the start of the global pandemic.
-In Europe alone, non-cash payments increased 8.1% to €162.1trn between 2018 and 2019 (according to stats from ), of which 48% was made up by cards.
+In Europe alone, non-cash payments increased 8.1% to €162.1trn between 2018 and 2019 (according to stats from European Central Bank), of which 48% was made up by cards.

 Capitalising on cards’ popularity

 Seemingly in recognition of this information, Joompay’s partnership with Visa will enable it to ride the new wave in consumer payment preference.
 Gaining Visa Principal Membership is a core piece of the plan.

 “Getting a Visa Principal Membership is a significant milestone in the development of the company,” said Yuri Alekseev, CEO and Co-Founder of Joompay.
 “This membership allows us to issue our own Visa cards to our customers and provide them with the ambition to offer the most convenient payment service in Europe”.

 Joompay cards will offer users a “free service without hidden fees,” 10% cashback with select partner brands, a range of security features, and more.
 Regarding security, the company’s app will allow customers to control their card PIN directly and ‘lock’ its usage should it be stolen.

 Currently available on both Google Play and Apple’s App Store, Joompay also states that market exchange rates will be applied for payments in foreign currencies at no additional markup.

 Visa’s choice to support Joompay as it embarks on a mission to provide pan-European P2P payments is demonstrative of its ongoing commitment to developing fintech globally.